paullally/Brew-Brewery/README.md

 W3C Markup Validation was used to validate both the HTMl and CSS for this application.
 - No errors were noted in the CSS
 - Two errors were noted in the HTML code
-    - unnecessary alt attribute on video
+    - Unnecessary alt attribute on video
-    - unnecessary type attribute on script tags<br>
+    - Unnecessary type attribute on script tags<br>

 ### **User Story Testing**